codelearncreate/c2lc-website/content/blog/debugd/index.md

 # Launch of the Debug'd Coding Curriculum Kit

-We are happy to announce the launch of the Dash and Dot inclusive coding curriculum for all students.
+We are happy to announce the launch of the [Dash and Dot inclusive coding curriculum](https://www.bridges-canada.com/pages/debugd-coding-curriculum) for all students.

-The explicit instruction, differentiated strategies, adapted electronic and ready-to-print materials deliver meaningful participation in classroom coding regardless of challenges.
+The clear, detailed instructions along with adapted electronic and printable materials enable meaningful participation in classroom coding regardless of challenges.

 {{< img src="images/debugd.jpg" alt="Resources included in the Debug'd Coding Curriculum Kit" >}}